LiuYangyangSDU/DriverMP/README.md

 **D.** Unzip "DriverMP.zip" you have downloaded;

-**E.** You can compile it yourself using the code we provide as follows (The prerequisite is that you have the openMP installed)：
+**E.** You can compile the code we provide as follows (The prerequisite is that you have the openMP installed)：

 `g++ -Ofast -fopenmp src/*.cpp -o DriverMP`

-Then, you can use DriverMP as normal.
+Then, you can be freely to use DriverMP.
 If you cannot execute it, you can try to change the permissions of the file:

 `chmod +x DriverMP`

 ## Usage of DriverMP